 It is different from implied texture, an illusion of texture created using other elements of art.

-It is an essential tool for artists and can be achieved in many different ways.
+It is an essential tool for artists and can be achieved in many ways.

 Examples of how to create visual texture in art include:

-- Adding real objects or other materials to the surface.
+• Adding natural objects or other materials to the surface.

 Some famous examples of paintings with interesting visual textures include Jackson Pollock’s “Number 1” and Rembrandt’s “The Storm on the Sea of Galilee.”